 Benton PUD broadband has brought numerous benefits to our community including world-class highspeed internet access to schools, libraries, governments, emergency responders, and health-care providers.
-Further, several national cell phone carriers are using Benton PUD fiber for data transport from 75 cellular tower sites.
-This service initially helped enable 4G LTE cellular service in the Tri Cities and will soon serve as the backbone for advanced wireless/5G communications.
-These partnerships between Benton PUD, NoaNet and private cellular telephone carriers in Benton County are a testimony to the reliability, speed and extent of NoaNet and Benton PUD's fiber-optic networks and to the ongoing value of public broadband networks in our community.
+Additionally, several national cell phone carriers are using Benton PUD fiber for data transport from cellular tower sites.
+This service has helped enable 5G cellular service in the Tri Cities.
+These partnerships between Benton PUD, NoaNet, and private cellular telephone carriers in Benton County are a testimony to the reliability, speed, and extent of NoaNet and Benton PUD's fiber-optic networks and to the ongoing value of public broadband networks in our community.